The first stanza:

 |The Great Bolaño in his study|

-I have a vague but perceptible goal in writing this blog: to clown around, yes, but also to offer, in earnest, my own series of strange, seemingly unrelated details--details that might begin to circle around each other, sometimes merely flirting with each other, sometimes exploding in a moment of discovery, as I move through a range of topics, from love to health, from to writing to style.
+I have a vague but perceptible goal in writing this blog: to clown around, yes, but also to offer, in earnest, my own series of strange, seemingly unrelated details--details that might begin to circle around each other, sometimes flirting with each other, sometimes exploding in a moment of discovery, as I move through a range of topics, from love to health, writing to style.

 Blogs can be meaningful, but short-lived.
 Here's the fourth stanza of Deano's poem: